NEWS FROM SOIL SERVICE- It’s Go Time!!!

 When a plant is taken out of a container or dug up and moved, physical handling causes microscopic root hairs to slough off, which leads to transplant shock and slower recovery after moving.
 Using a root stimulant at planting means less transplant babysitting.

 WHY WE USE ROOT STIMULANTS

-A natural hormone, Indole-3-butyric acid (IBA) initiates new root hairs to minimize transplant shock and get the plant off to a happy, healthy start.
+A natural hormone, Indole-3-butyric acid (IBA) initiates new root hair growth that minimizes transplant shock and gets plants off to a happy, healthy start.
 Routinely used by professional landscape contractors, Ferti-lome Root Stimulator contains this hormone and we highly recommend using it at planting and the first 2-3 waterings.
 Simply add 3 ½ tablespoons of Root Stimulator to a gallon of water and water normally.

 LAWN AND GARDEN PRE-EMERGENT WEED CONTROL